kmixter/vscode-fill/README.md

 # vscode-fill README

-This extension implements a very basic version of Emacs full-paragraph and auto-full mode.
+This extension implements a very basic version of Emacs fill-paragraph and auto-fill mode.

 ## Features